 - Raising awareness and increasing participation in physical activity

-- New relationships with local social service agencies, community organizations, Hike Ontario, Conservation Ontario, and the Canadian Mental Health Association
+- New relationships with local social service agencies and community organizations

-- Highlighting the health benefits of conservation areas, parks and green spaces for all
+- Highlighting the health benefits of conservation, parks and green spaces

 - Peer leadership opportunities